Esh Winning F.C.: History

 The original Esh Winning club was established in 1889 as Esh Winning Rangers.
 After playing in local leagues, they joined the Northern League in 1912, winning it at the first attempt, also winning the Durham Benevolent Bowl.
 At the end of the season they were renamed Esh Winning.
 The club's second season in the league saw them finish eleventh.
 After World War I the club continued in the Northern League, finishing bottom of the table in 1926–27, 1931–32 and 1933–34.
 In 1934 the club were forced to fold as they were unable to pay rent to the parish council; they resigned from the league on 5 October after four matches and their fixtures were taken over by West Auckland Town.

 The modern club was established in 1967 as Esh Winning Pineapple.
 They joined Division Three of the Durham and District Sunday League, and were promoted to Division Two at the end of the 1970–71 season.
 The club won the Guards Cup in 1971–72 and the Division Two title in 1972–73.
 After winning the Stafferi Cup in 1974–75 and the Guards Cup again in 1975–76, they won successive league titles in 1978–79 and 1979–81.
 In 1981 the club joined the Northern Alliance.
 After a sixth-place finish in their first season in the league, they were promoted to Division Two of the Northern League, dropping "Pineapple" from their name.

 Esh Winning remained in Division Two of the Northern League for twenty seasons, finishing bottom of the division in 1985–86 and 1989–90.
 In 2001–02 they finished third and were promoted to Division One, where they remained until being relegated back to Division Two at the end of the 2005–06 season.
 In 2007–08 the club won the Ernest Armstrong Memorial Cup.
 In 2008–09 another third-place finish in Division Two saw them promoted to Division One for a second time.
 However, they were relegated back to Division Two at the end of the 2010–11 season.
 They finished bottom of Division Two for a third time in 2013–14.

+After finishing bottom of Division Two again in 2025–26 Esh Winning were relegated to the Premier Division of the Wearside League.